-"Independent contrastor" refers to "a person providing services pursuant to a contract."
-As defined by the Fair Employment and Housing Act, "a person providing services pursuant to a contract" is a person who meets all of the following enteria:
+"Independent contractor" refers to "a person providing services pursuant to a contract."
+As defined by the Fair Employment and Housing Act, "a person providing services pursuant to a contract" is a person who meets all of the following criteria:

-- The person has the right to control the performance of the contract for services and discretion as to the manner of performance. - The person is customarily engaged in an independently established business. - The person has control over the time and place the work is performed, supplies the tools and instruments used in the work, and performs work that requires a particular skill not ordinarily used in the course of the employer's work.
+- The person has the right to control the performance of the contract for services and discretion as to the manner of performance. - The person is customarily engaged in an independently established business. - The person has control over the time and place the work is performed, supplies the tools and instruments used in the

+Policies and Procedures Addressing Discrimination, Harassment, and Retaliation for University Faculty, Staff & Student Assistants Harassment, and Retaliation work, and performs work that requires a particular skill not ordinarily used in the course of the employer's work.